Martindelataille/SlideCircus/README.md

 SliderCircus
 =============

-SliderCircus is aa slider without any javascript librairies (JQuery or Mootools).
+SliderCircus is a slider without any javascript librairies (JQuery or Mootools).

-Works with all browsers and support ie7/ie8.
+It work with all browsers and support ie7/ie8.

 Have Fun.